 The Venice Italian School was founded by my sister Lucia and I – Diego – in 2009.

-The first school of its kind in Venice, we wanted to offer our students the same environment we would have liked when studying foreign languages abroad.
-That is why our focus is on small groups of adult students in a professional yet friendly learning environment.
+The first school of its kind in Venice, we want to offer our students the same environment we like when studying a foreign language abroad.
+That is why our focus is on small groups of adult students in a highly professional yet extremely friendly learning environment.

 Our goal is to improve our students’ confidence in speaking Italian.
 We take great care in tailoring classes to students’ abilities and spend a lot of time analyzing and perfecting our lessons based on their feedback.
 We are constantly coming up with the best possible techniques, exercises and activities to improve students’ accuracy and fluency.

-We are confident you – like hundreds so far – will greatly enjoy studying with us!
+We are confident you – like hundreds so far – will greatly enjoy studying and practising with us!

 The Venice Italian School is based in San Polo, in the heart of Venice.
 Classes take place on the ground floor (no stairs!) of a lovely 15th Century home, with two classrooms and a garden for those days which are too beautiful to stay inside!
 The School sits in Campo San Stin, a picturesque square with local shops, caffes, businesses and restaurants frequented by locals.